Dr Claudia Herbert BSc (First Class Hons) MSc, DClin Psy, AFBPsS

 In 1992 she undertook specialist training in the assessment and psychological treatment of people suffering from Posttraumatic Stress Disorder (PTSD) at the Traumatic Stress Clinic in London working with survivors of the Kings Cross fire, the Marchioness disaster, the IRA Victoria Station bombing and the Gulf War.

 Claudia is an Associate Fellow of the British Psychological Society, an HCPC Registered Chartered Clinical Psychologist, a UKCP and BABCP Registered Cognitive Behavioural Psychotherapist, an EMDR Europe accredited EMDR Consultant and EMDR child and adolescent consultant, an ISST Registered Schema Therapist.
 She is also an Applied Psychology Practice Supervisor (RAPPS).
 She works within a holistic framework and, where appropriate, embeds in her work approaches from various healing and spiritual traditions around the world.
 She is a member of the Transpersonal Psychology Section of the British Psychological Society.
 She is very interested in body-focussed approaches and energy psychology and is trained in Re-Connective Healing Levels I, II and III, Calatonia and Anger Completion Therapy.
-She has also trained in Havening Techniques and Comprehensive Resource Model (CRM) and Action & Body Oriented Trauma Work.
+She has also trained in Havening Techniques and Comprehensive Resource Model (CRM), Action & Body Oriented Trauma Work and she is a certified Qi Gong therapist.

 Claudia has extensive experience of working with clients from multiple trauma backgrounds including survivors of large scale man-made disasters such as: